-Apache Tomcat Administration Training course covers the details of installing and configuring for the Tomcat Web Server.
-Participants will learn the details of the server.xml configuration file, an overview of Servlet and JavaServer Pages, a comparison of Tomcat to J2EE application servers, the Tomcat installation directories, deploying Java Web applications, the web.xml file, valves, logging, security realms, connecting Tomcat to Apache Web Server, hosting multiple Web sites, performance and scalability issues, load testing, clustering, monitoring, the Tomcat Manager, and the Tomcat Administration tool.
+The Apache Tomcat Administration training course covers the details of installing and configuring the Tomcat Web Server.
+Attendees will learn the details of the server.xml configuration file, an overview of Servlet and JavaServer Pages, a comparison of Tomcat to J2EE application servers, the Tomcat installation directories, deploying Java Web applications, the web.xml file, valves, logging, security realms, connecting Tomcat to Apache Web Server, hosting multiple Web sites, performance and scalability issues, load testing, clustering, monitoring, the Tomcat Manager, and the Tomcat Administration tool.

-By attending Apache Tomcat Administration workshop, Participants will learn to:
+By attending Apache Tomcat Administration workshop, attendees will learn to:

 - Explain how Tomcat relates to Java EE (J2EE) and compares to other application servers (e.g. JBoss)